eelab-dev/EEsizer/README.md

 ## Introduction

 This project introduces an LLM-based AI agent designed to assist with sizing in analog and mixed-signal (AMS) circuit design.
-By integrating large language models (LLMs) with Ngspice simulation and custom data analysis functions, and employing prompt engineering strategies, the agent effectively optimizes circuits to meet specified performance metrics.
+By integrating large language models (LLMs) with Ngspice simulation, custom data analysis functions, and employing prompt engineering strategies, the agent effectively optimizes circuits to meet specified performance metrics.
 The tool takes as input a SPICE-based netlist and natural language performance specifications, and outputs both an iterative optimization process and the final optimized netlist.
 You can visualize and track the optimization history and verify the robustness of the final design using the provided variation test.
 Multiple LLMs are supported and can be selected by the user.

 ## Key Features